OscarFridh/eval-repo/docs/docs.md

 # Fib

-This function calculates the n:th fibbonacci number reccursively.
+This function calculates the n:th fibbonacci.
-The followin code snipped prints the first 10 fibbonaci numbers:
+The following code snipped prints the first 10 fibbonaci numbers:
 ```python
 for i in range(10):
     print(fib(i))